 As Catholics we are an Advent people.
 This understanding of who we are is especially important during this pandemic.
-This Advent, we find ourselves waiting impatiently for the lifting of health restrictions, for being able to gather socially again, and for the arrival of a treatment and vaccine for COVID-19, and rightfully so; 2020 has been a very trying and difficult time.
+This Advent, we find ourselves once again waiting impatiently for the end of COVID-19, and 2021 has continued to be a very trying and difficult time.
 However, during this final month of the year, let us not forget to focus on living in hope and waiting for the coming of Jesus.
 His arrival is preceded by prayerful and watchful, active waiting.
 In a world that treasures activity and productivity, waiting is often considered as passivity; waiting, however, injects meaning into every arrival.
-Though crammed with the challenges of these exceptional times, our duty this month is to keep our children and family’s attention not only on health and safety, but also on Advent in preparation for Jesus’ birth and arrival into our lives.
+Though crammed with the challenges of these challenging times, our duty this month is to keep our children and family’s attention not only on health and safety, but also on Advent in preparation for Jesus’ birth and arrival into our lives.

 May you and your family have a safe and blessed Advent.
 May you prepare for Christ’s coming, and may His grace and hope permeate your home this season.

 Have a wonderful and holy Christmas with your families, St. Augustine!
-Though we know things will be different this year, I wish you a Merry Christmas and a safe and happy New Year!
+I wish you a Merry Christmas and a safe and happy New Year!

 ADVENT EVENING OF SONG AND PRAYER

 We are asking all families to create a sacred, prayerful space at home, perhaps around your Advent wreathe, and to join us that evening in prayer.
-We know nothing can replace gathering together in person as a community at the church, but let us gather in a different yet special way December 14 to mark this special time of year.
-Thank you for removing all distractions so we can all make the evening something special to remember.
+We know nothing can replace gathering together in person as a community at the church, but let us gather again in this different yet special way December 14 to mark this special time of year.
+Thank you for being intentional in removing all distractions so we can all again make the evening something special to remember.

-MOVEMBER AT SAS Thank you to all who participated in our MOvember Day last month.
+MOVEMBER AT SAS Thank you to all who participated in our annual MOvember Day the last Friday of November.
 It was a fun day for an important cause.
 Thank you, SAS!
-Enjoy our story and photos here: MOvember 2020
+Enjoy our story and photos here: MOvember 2021

 COVID-FRIENDLY CHRISTMAS MARKET

-Our Christmas Market will take place over a week this year from December 2 to 9.
+Our Christmas Market will take place this year on December 3.
 Thank you to all who have already donated things for the students to purchase for the special adults/ family members in their lives.
-Complete details can be found here: SAS Christmas Market 2020
+Proceeds from the Christmas Market this year will go to BC Flood Relief and Truth & Reconciliation.
+Complete details can be found here: SAS Christmas Market 2021

 ADVENT GIVING INITIATIVES: SANCTA MARIA HOUSE AND CHRISTMAS HAMPERS